Book Launch at St Buryan – April 2024

 The Tower Room is a beautiful space.
 Laura set up her stall and Cassandra positioned her video camera and my camera for still images.

 When speaking about my book, I worked spontaneously with no written outline or notes to hand.
-My personal spiritual journey is one that I know so well.
-The words flowed and I was able to make a smooth transition from one subject to another.
+My personal spiritual journey is one that I know well and the words flowed freely with a smooth transition from one subject to another.

 I suggested that members of the audience ask questions they had during the talk.
 Waiting until the end means that some may forget their original questions as many aspects of the Craft were mentioned.